Sumbati10/BANGALORE_HOUSE_PREDICTION/README.md

 To make the project more user-friendly, I have developed a sleek and intuitive user interface using HTML, CSS, and JavaScript.
 The user interface allows users to input the necessary features and receive an instant price prediction.

 Furthermore, we have used a Flask server to consume the trained machine learning model and expose HTTP endpoints for various requests, enabling seamless integration with other applications and systems.
-We have also used a pickle file to store the trained model, making it easy to deploy and use in various environments.
+I have also used a pickle file to store the trained model, making it easy to deploy and use in various environments.

 Overall, the methodology involves using advanced machine learning techniques, optimized libraries, and a user-friendly interface to develop a robust and efficient solution for predicting home prices accurately in Bangalore.
 My approach demonstrates the power of data science in solving real-world problems and provides a framework for developing similar machine-learning applications.

 1. Python
 2. Numpy and Pandas for data cleaning